-7.5.13 Relation between DMAC and External Bus Requests and Refresh Cycles
+7.5.13 Relation between DMAC and External Bus Requests, Refresh Cycles, and EXDMAC

-When the DMAC accesses external space, conflict with a refresh cycle or external bus release cycle may arise.
-In this case, the bus controller will suspend the transfer and insert a refresh cycle or external bus release cycle, in accordance with the external bus priority order, even if the DMAC is executing a burst transfer or block transfer.
+When the DMAC accesses external space, contention with a refresh cycle, EXDMAC cycle, or external bus release cycle may arise.
+In this case, the bus controller will suspend the transfer and insert a refresh cycle, EXDMAC cycle, or external bus release cycle, in accordance with the external bus priority order, even if the DMAC is executing a burst transfer or block transfer.
 (An external access by the DTC or CPU, which has a lower priority than the DMAC, is not executed until the DMAC releases the external bus.)